dgadiraju/nifi-workshop/03 Converting File Formats.md

 }
 ```
 ## Design NiFi Flow
 Let us come up with all the processors that are required to get the data from CSV to JSON using citibike data.
+We will validate using 2019 data set.
 * ListFile - list the files in the local file system on the server where NiFi is running.
+Add filter to process the files belonging to **2019**.
 * UpdateAttribute - capture the original path and file name (without extension) so that we can standardize the naming convention.
 * FetchFile - fetch the files so that the files are converted downstream to JSON and placed in HDFS.
 * UnpackContent - as files are zipped, we need to unzip before we convert the file format.